-At Muna, we follow the Aldar Academies behaviour Policy informed by the ADEK behaviour Policy - each of which make specific reference to bullying.
-We also have a separate Anti-bulling policy.
+At Muna, we follow the Aldar Academies Behaviour Policy informed by the ADEK Behaviour Policy each of which make specific reference to bullying.
+We also have a separate anti-bulling policy.

 Bullying is unwanted, aggressive behaviour that involves a real or perceived power imbalance.
-The behaviour is repeated, or has the potential to be repeated over time.
-Both children who are bullied and who bully others may have serious, lasting problems.
+The behaviour is repeated and takes place over an extended period.
+Both children who are bullied and those who bully others may have serious, lasting problems.

-In order for behaviour to be considered bullying, it must be aggressive and include an imbalance of power (such as physical strength, access to embarrassing information, or popularity-to control or harm others), and repetition (behaviours happen more than once or have the potential to happen more than once).
-Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.
+In order for behaviour to be considered bullying, it must be aggressive and include an imbalance of power (such as physical strength, access to embarrassing information, or popularity and is intended to control or harm others) and repetition (behaviours happen more than once or have the potential to happen more than once).
+Bullying includes actions such as making threats, spreading rumours, attacking someone physically or verbally, and excluding someone from a group on purpose.